Tooblippe/osds/course_outline.md

 Instructor lead class with 50% lecture and 50% hands-on labs.
 Students can bring their own laptops and require either Chrome browser 8.0 or better or Firefox 3.6 or later.

-## Sofware
-Install the free software stack from [insightStack](www.insightstack.co.za/downloads)

-* Anaconda Python Distribution

-* Orange machine learning environmet

-* Each learner will also get a personal Virtual Private Server to use during the duration of the course and will be active for at least one month after the course.

-## Price:
-R14,500 per student (ex vat).
-(Please request a quote for the latest price.)
-This includes lunch, tea and course material.

 ## Course outline

 1. Setting up the Data Scientist’s Toolbox and Environment